-Parsnip is a delicious heirloom vegetable from which the root is eaten.
+Parsnip is a delicious heirloom vegetable with edible roots.

 Important Parsnip facts